databio/episb-hub/docs/howto-query-provider.md

 ## Query: Annotations

 Given a query region, retrieve experimental annotations.
+For example, entering something like *DHS::9ff55240-9dd1-42ed-a963-98b127d09793* should bring up all the annotations from all the experiments currently stored within the provider that are linked with the DHS segmentation and the particular region within it.

 **Biological application**. given a set of genetic variants from a GWAS study, return the functional annotations across data providers for each disease-associated SNP.